What is a VPN?

 - Using Canvas for classwork

-- Using Microsoft Teams or Office 365; and any other task that does not require access to a protected network resource at UWM.
+- Using Microsoft Teams or Microsoft 365 (previously Office 365); and any other task that does not require access to a protected network resource at UWM.

 To summarize: If you do not need to perform one of the specific tasks outlined in the “Why use a VPN?” section listed above, then you should not use the VPN.
 This will cause unnecessary slowness to your device and services due to the extra work required to encapsulate and encrypt your data.